This is a guide covering everything you need to know about fill light and how it plays its part in the three-point lighting setup.

 How Bright Should Fill Light Be?

-The same as above, your fill lights brightness should be adjusted to your needs and theme.
+Like above, the brightness of your fill lights should be adjusted to your needs and theme.

-You can either use no fill light, a minimum amount, or use it as much as you used your key light.
+You can either use no fill light or a minimum amount or use it as much as you used your key light.
 This brings us to the importance of the contrast ratio.

 You might have also heard about the contrast ratio.

-Contrast ratio refers to the comparison of the intensity between your key light and fill.
+Contrast ratio refers to comparing the intensity between your key light and fill.

 It’s basically the contrast ratio between the bright and darker areas.
 This contrast ratio is connected to the angle of lighting and the amount of fill light.
 This is your biggest time saver for all-around consistent lighting.